-Sheets of solid bronze are heavy.
+10-foot sheets of solid bronze are heavy & awkward.
 I drag one into the shop and wrestle it up onto the bench.
 Each of the urn designs has a set of patterns to be nestled together at one end of the sheet.
-A few rough cuts, and then settle down and carefully trim the various pieces to their final shape with a high-tech plasma cutter and a low-tech bench shear - each has an important role in my shop.
+A few rough cuts and everything becomes more manageable.
+I settle down and carefully trim the various pieces to their final shape with a high-tech plasma cutter and a low-tech bench shear - each has an important role in my shop.
 A variety of anvils and odd pieces of metal are used to impress the bronze with lines, hatches, and small dents.
 This is an artistic, custom process - it gives the bronze surface complexity and a sense of memory.
 Hand worked bronze is capable of such a depth of feeling compared to more common metals such as brass or steel.
-I linger with this part of the creative work until it shows a satisfying emotional depth.
+I linger with this part of the creative work until it shows a satisfying emotional texture.

 The three dimensional curves require a boat builder's eye (the kayaks I build show up here to give me a hand).
 All the curves of a sculpture must be "fair" and well-defined.
 It takes a while to get them just right so that the parts fit together snugly - gentle persuasion by hand required here - mostly gentle.
-Once I'm happy with their flow & fit, I tack the corners and edges in a few places with a large welder.
-I use a smaller specialized welder to trace delicately along each joint and fuse the parts into a seamless whole.
+Once I'm happy with the flow & fit of the parts, I tack the corners and edges in a few places with a large welder.
+Finally, I use the smaller more intense TIG welder to trace delicately along each corner and fuse the parts into a seamless whole.
 Its tiny arc is as hot and bright as the sun.
 This is a magical moment in which the many parts disappear into something singular & whole - something new has appeared.
 I need this miracle as much as my client does.

 An opening is formed on each funeral urn (usually on the bottom, sometimes on the back) and a cover plate fitted carefully and bolted down tight.
 Grinding, sanding, and burnishing bring a satin sheen to the urn and prepare it for the patina.
 The ancient patina solutions are applied over and over until the bronze glows with the warmth of time & life.
 The result is an urn that seems both contemporary and ancient - expressing our complicated sense of both an absence and a presence - as if one could possibly give shape to a great, collective memory.